 So as a beginner, I give myself permission to be a fool, to know nothing, and explore my surroundings, talk to the people, explore the institutions, churches, primary schools, gyms, libraries and understand that only through committing to this beginning will I create the best possible future for myself and my family.

 Over to you…

 What’s a new beginning you’ve made and why is it necessary to start over for you to achieve your personal Holy Grail?
-What does the Holy Grail look, smell, sound, feel like to you?
+What does the Holy Grail look, smell, sound, feel like for you?